 - Sorcerer Mickey

-How is the parade at Pixar Fest different from the previous version?
+How is the parade that debuted at Pixar Fest different from the previous version?

 Not much has changed since the parade debuted at Disneyland in 2015.
 The Pixar Fest version is basically the same, except there is no “Frozen” float and the parade takes place in Disney California Adventure instead of Disneyland Park.

-However, starting in June, a new high-energy float inspired by “The Incredibles” and “Incredibles 2” joins the parade.
-Mr. Incredible, Elastigirl, and Frozone show off their superhero skills by taking on their newest threat, the Underminer.
+However, on June 23, a new high-energy float inspired by “The Incredibles” and “Incredibles 2” joined the parade just in time for the opening of Pixar Pier.
+Mr. Incredible, Elastigirl, and Frozone show off their superhero skills by taking on the Underminer.
 Violet, Dash, and Jack-Jack also display their unique powers through the magic of visual technology.

 The new “Incredibles” float comes to life through dazzling LED lights, new music, and high-tech pop art effects inspired by the mid-century modern look of the movie.